tritemio/FRETBursts/docs/source/installation.rst

 ============

 FRETBursts is currently distributed as source code.
-The installation consist in installing a scientific python distribution, downloading FRETBursts sources, and setting a folder for the FRETBursts notebooks.
+The installation consists in installing a scientific python distribution, downloading FRETBursts sources, and setting a folder for the FRETBursts notebooks.